MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-iot-hub-overview.md

 ---
 # Connect to IoT Hub

 [Azure IoT Hub](https://docs.microsoft.com/azure/iot-hub/about-iot-hub) is a managed service, hosted in the cloud, that acts as a central message hub for bi-directional communication between your IoT application and the devices it manages.
-Azure Data Explorer offers continuous ingestion from customer managed IoT Hubs, using its [Event Hub compatible built in endpoint](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c#routing-endpoints).
+Azure Data Explorer offers continuous ingestion from customer-managed IoT Hubs, using its [Event Hub compatible built in endpoint](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-messages-d2c#routing-endpoints).

 The IoT ingestion pipeline goes through several steps.
 First, you create an IoT Hub, and register a device to this IoT Hub.
 You then create a target table Azure Data Explorer to which the [data in a particular format](#data-format), will be ingested using the given [ingestion properties](#set-ingestion-properties).
 The Iot Hub connection needs to know [events routing](#set-events-routing) to connect to the Azure Data Explorer table.
 Data is embedded with selected properties according to the [event system properties mapping](#set-event-system-properties-mapping).
 This process can be managed through the [Azure portal](ingest-data-iot-hub.md), programatically with [C#](data-connection-iot-hub-csharp.md) or [Python](data-connection-iot-hub-python.md), or with the [Azure Resource Manager template](data-connection-iot-hub-resource-manager.md).